Resources related to “What is a constitution?”:

-- The Constitution acts as a legitimate way to both grant and limits the powers of government officials.
+- The constitution acts as a legitimate way to grant and limit government officials’ powers.

-A constitution is a set of rules that define and guide how a political organization will function.
+A constitution is a set of rules that define and guide how a political organization functions.

 Constitutional Rights and Freedoms

-A constitution provides for a system of judicial review to ensure the constitutionality of legislation.
+A constitution provides for a judicial review system to ensure legislation’s constitutionality.

 Checks and Balances of a Constitution

-Finally, a constitution acts as a check against the misuse of power by providing for accountability of the government and the representatives working in the government to the citizens of the country.
+Finally, a constitution acts as a check against the misuse of power by providing for accountability of the government and the representatives working therein to the country’s citizens.